tskdvraz0r/pet_projects/MathStat/readme.md

 # About:
-This library is filled with functions created as a result of solving problems on the various courses.
+This library is filled with functions created as a result of solving tasks on the various courses.

 # Structure:
 ## Math